Metsuryu/Crawler/README.md

 Rest of the site TODOs:

 - If the window is under a certain size (that would make the game not fit within), show error message instead of game window.
-- When a score is added, and the database is full, the lowest or if equal oldest score is removed to make room.
-	If the name is the same and the score is higher, update the score and comment.
-If the score is lower, require other name.
 - Add a search function for the highscores
 - Add special commands in search function (sorting, filters, advanced search...)
 - Add autocomplete to search with regex.
 When writing, change in real time the name of a variable